 Preheat the oven to 350°F.

 To make the filling: In a small bowl, add the strawberry preserves, flour, and cornstarch and stir together.
 Set aside.

 On a floured surface, roll out the dough to a rectangle that is about 12 x 16 inches.
 Spread the butter and then the strawberry spread onto the dough using a butter knife.

 Starting at the larger side, fold the dough over and start to roll the dough until it is completely rolled into a log.

 Trim off each of the ends, then cut the dough log into 8 cinnamon rolls.

 Place in a greased baking dish, I used a 9-inch pie dish.

 Bake for 40 minutes or until golden brown.
 Allow to cool for 5 to 10 minutes.

 To make the glaze: In a mixing bowl, add the powdered sugar, milk and fresh orange juice, and whisk until you have a smooth glaze.

-Pour the glaze over the top of the warm cinnamon rolls, about 10 minutes after coming out of the oven.
+Pour the glaze over the top of the warm cinnamon rolls.
 Zest the half of the orange over the top of the glazed rolls.